-Christina is a leading specialist in privacy; media & entertainment law (including data protection and freedom of information); soft intellectual property; and sports law.
+Christina is a leading specialist in media & entertainment law, reputation management and soft intellectual property law.
+She also specialises in related work including data protection, freedom of information and sports law.
 She is known as a leading practitioner in image rights work and is the author of The Law of Photography and Digital Images (Sweet & Maxwell, 2004).
 She has a particular interest and expertise in issues arising from internet user generated content and social networking sites.
-Christina also has extensive public law experience as a member of the Attorney General’s panel of advocates for over 16 years particularly in relation to prisons and the armed forces.
+Christina also has extensive public law experience as a member of the Attorney General’s panel of advocates for 20 years (1999 – 2019) particularly in relation to prisons and the armed forces.

 Media, IP & Freedom of Information

 Her high profile work includes: acting for the Met Police throughout the Leveson Inquiry (phone hacking); acting for Ministry of Defence in Axon v MoD (successfully defeating privacy claim brought by a Naval warship commander); counsel for the successful Claimant in Clift v Slough Borough Council (jury trial & Court of Appeal) the leading decision on Article 8 and qualified privilege; AW v Holland ( privacy injunction & committal application for breaches on Facebook & Twitter acting for high profile claimant); advising the Met Police regarding internet & Facebook issues arising from the Baby P case; acting for the Department of Health before the Information Tribunal in response to the Pro Life Alliance’s FOIA request for abortion statistices; and acting for Associated Newspapers Ltd in the copyright and privacy claim brought by HRH the Prince of Wales and heard before Blackburne J.